lettersnail v0.0.1 — a simple email notification helper.

 lettersnail/ todo/ done/ errors/ drafts/

-is the message queue.
-All .msg
+todo/ is the message queue.
+All .msg files in that folder are considered

-when running lettersnail run
+when running lettersnail run.

-contains all messages that were successfully delivered.
+done/ contains all messages that were successfully delivered.
 For every

-message there is also a corresponding .log
+message there is also a corresponding .log file.

-contains all messages that could not be delivered.
+errors/ contains all messages that could not be delivered.
 For every message

-there is also a corresponding .log
+there is also a corresponding .log file.

-contains messages that can be used with lettersnail create --draft
+drafts/ contains messages that can be used with lettersnail create --draft

-.
+FILENAME.
 Additionally, messages in this folder will also be checked with

-lettersnail check
+lettersnail check.

 Global Settings File .config/lettersnail.ini

-Global settings can be put into the optional file .config/lettersnail.ini
+Global settings can be put into the optional file .config/lettersnail.ini.

 All global settings can also be overridden on the command line.

-is a simple ini-style settings file with a default
+.config/lettersnail.ini is a simple ini-style settings file with a default

 section, plus optional sections for every command, in order to overrule the

-settings in the default
+settings in the default section.

 [default]